 Residents in our mid-care facility can maintain their independence but may require some assistance.
 Meals are served in the dining room; their laundry is done, and rooms are regularly cleaned.
 Medication is dispensed by our nursing sisters.

-Our mid-care accommodation consists of a large room with separate kitchenette.
+Our mid-care accommodation consists of a large room with a separate kitchenette.
 Residents may have a kettle, microwave, toaster, and a fridge.
 All our rooms have their own bathroom.
 At Rosehaven we not only focus on the physical needs of our residents, but also on their psychological, social, and spiritual needs as well.
 We want our residents to stay fit and healthy, both physically and mentally.
 To ensure a quality life, we have a social program administered by our Social Worker.
 Residents can take part in various activities that suit their preferences and lifestyle.

 Residents who require 24-hour nursing care may be accommodated in our frail-care facility.
 Care is provided in a warm and homely environment by our qualified team of nursing sisters and caregivers who specialise in taking care of the elderly.
 Residents are welcome to furnish their room themselves to lend it that personal touch.
 Our caterer provides nutritious and healthy food and can accommodate special diets.
-Residents are welcome to use our communal lounge with big screen TV and we have a library with a comprehensive selection of books and magazines.
+Residents are welcome to use our communal lounge with a big-screen TV and we have a library with a comprehensive selection of books and magazines.
 We have an on-site hair salon and numerous entertainment events are held throughout the year.
 A visiting doctor provides medical support and advice to all our residents.
 Mid-care and frail-care rooms may be rented.

 All our residents at Rosehaven Retirement Village benefit from the following general facilities and services: